Mark Labbett (all series)

 The moment where Bradley Walsh was in fits of laughter when a question about "Fanny Chmelar" came up.

 An elderly contestant named Pearl accidentally shouted out an answer on the first question in the multiple choice chase round, when she was told not to.
 She said she had a clue about it but she immediately got it wrong.
-But surprisingly, Chaser Mark Labbett didn't have a clue and went with her answer as well, so he also got it wrong (video of this one).
+But surprisingly, Chaser Mark Labbett didn't have a clue and went with her answer as well, so he also got it wrong.
+(Video of this moment)

 Another moment where Bradley Walsh was in fits of laughter but on a celebrity edition when the three possible answers to the question were "Dick Tingeler", "Helmut Schmacker" and "Willi Wakker".